ranjaykrishna/visual_genome_python_driver/README.md

 ```

 #### Get Question Answers for an image
 Let's now get all the Question Answers for one image.
-Each Question Answer object contains the id of the question-answer pair, the id of image accessed, the question and the answer string, as well as the list of question objects and answer objects identified by the qa pair.
+Each Question Answer object contains the id of the question-answer pair, the id of image, the question and the answer string, as well as the list of question objects and answer objects identified and canonicalized in the qa pair.
 We will extract the QAs for image 61512 and show all attributes of one such QA.

 ```python
 > # First extract the QAs for this image